nouturnsign/thurstat/README.md

 ### Useful classmethods

 Use `to_alias` with any distribution class, and use `from_pfunc` on `Custom...Distribution`.
-Note that inputting a `"pdf"` will mean that scipy has to integrate the `"pdf"` to calculate the `"cdf"`.
+Note that inputting a `"pdf"` for a `CustomContinuousDistribution` will mean that scipy has to integrate the `"pdf"` to calculate the `"cdf"`.
 If inputting the `"pdf"` is too slow, try integrating by hand or with other software first, then using `from_pfunc` on the `"cdf"`.
 See below for more on aliases.

 ```
 to_alias(*interpret_parameters)